 357 Big Boulder Dr.

-8. For Tubing with a side of babysitting
+8. For Tubing with a Side of Babysitting: Blue Mountain

 Drive time from NYC: 2 hours